 - Slight swelling of the tip of the nose may last for a few months, especially if the open technique has been used

 - If an implant is inserted, it may extrude through the skin or into the nose

 - The nose may flatten as a result of weak underlying supporting structures

 - Narrowing of the major airways, which may cause breathing difficulties when breathing through the nose

 - Revision surgery may be required if the appearance or function of the nose is unsatisfactory

 Rhinoplasty surgery is covered by most private health insurance.
 Review your policy carefully to determine what is covered.

-Costs associated with a rhinoplasty varies between: $9000-$14000 depending on a number of factors, however this will be discussed during your consultation:
+Costs associated with a rhinoplasty vary on a number of factors, however this will be discussed during your consultation: